 Some of the dynamic environment variables are:

-That was pretty much the basics of system variables and user variables in Windows.
-Windows comes with a lot more variables, so don't forget to check them using the 'SET' command.
+This was let's say the basics about system variables and user variables in Windows.
+Windows comes with many more variables, so be sure to check them using the 'SET' command.

 It would be to the benefit of all readers, but also of the authors, if you continued your reasoning and mentioned additional benefits and uses of the path.